 One step at a time

-We are a consulting and training company focusing on software development.
+We are a consulting and trainings company focusing on software development.

 Our goal is to help develop useful, efficient, quality software that makes a difference.